shegoj/python_workshop/A_Lecture.md

 ### Task 4.
 String,list, dict and files.

-- split string ("ec2-user:x:1000:1000:Cloud user:/home/ec2-user:/bin/bash") into list using ":" as delimiter.
+- split string ("ec2-user: x :1000:1000:Cloud user:/home/ec2-user:/bin/bash") into list using ":" as delimiter.
 The display the list.
 Do this in Python prompt
 - display first and last elements of the list.
 - replace the third element of the list with '000000000' and check that has successfully been replaced.
-- again using string ("ec2-user:x:1000:1000:Cloud user:/home/ec2-user:/bin/bash"), and  ":" as a delimiter,use a loop to iterate over the elements
+- again using string ("ec2-user: x :1000:1000:Cloud user:/home/ec2-user:/bin/bash"), and  ":" as a delimiter,use a loop to iterate over the elements

-#### split string ("ec2-user:x:1000:1000:Cloud user:/home/ec2-user:/bin/bash") into list using ":" as delimiter. ....
+#### split string ("ec2-user: x :1000:1000:Cloud user:/home/ec2-user:/bin/bash") into list using ":" as delimiter. ....
-    user_info="ec2-user:x:1000:1000:Cloud user:/home/ec2-user:/bin/bash".split(':')
+    user_info="ec2-user: x :1000:1000:Cloud user:/home/ec2-user:/bin/bash".split(':')
     user_info

 #### display first and last elements of the list.